5-pebbles/V1/README.md

-# V1
+<h1 align="center">🌸 V1</h1>

-V1 is my extensible neovim configuration, designed for a smooth development experience on multiple machines.
+V1 is a extensible neovim configuration, designed for a smooth development experience on multiple machines.

 ## Features

-- Integrated Terminal with a custom zshrc separate from the systems.
+- Integrated Terminal with a custom zshrc separate from the hosts system.

 ## Plugins